 It’s been three years since the start of Rodrigo Duterte’s administration – now where do we find ourselves as a country?
+What is the real state of our nation?

 The President mentioned a lot of accomplishments during his 4th State of the Nation Address (SONA), as well as several plans he wants to push for until the end of his term.